-Don’t answer incoming calls from 800 numbers or numbers not in my contact list.
-I either decline or let the call go to voicemail.
-Then I decide whether to call back or not.
+Don’t answer incoming calls or texts from numbers not in my contact list.
+I either decline the call or let it go to voicemail.
+Then I decide whether to call back or block.

 Don’t respond to unsolicited emails or sales pitches.
 Like you, I find myself added to all sorts of email lists I didn’t sign up for.
 I regularly click the unsubscribe link and then clear the email from my inbox.
 It’s similar to voicemail.
 I use folders to sort, bulk-delete irrelevant email without reading it, and aim to zero out my inbox every day.

 Don’t obsess over mistakes, problems or negative feedback.
 Worry slows me down, wastes time, and crams my head with unproductive thinking.
 Focus on what it true, noble and wise.

 Don’t keep my email open all the time.
 I set 2 times each day to read, sort and respond to emails.
 I try to keep these sessions to 10 minutes.
 By controlling when I manage email, I get more work done because I’m not being interrupted.

 Don’t pursue tactics or spend money that will not build income or influence.
 For this reason, I do not do speculative work, submit to certain awards competitions, join certain groups or promote on certain platforms.